 Effects of transit quality of service characteristics on daily bus ridership

-Kashfi, Syeed, Bunker, Jonathan M., & Yigitcanlar, Tan (2015) Effects of transit quality of service characteristics on daily bus ridership.
-In Perk, Victoria (Ed.)
-Transportation Research Board 94th Annual Meeting Compendium of Papers, Transportation Research Board of the National Academies, Washington, D.C.
+Kashfi, Syeed Anta, Bunker, Jonathan M., & Yigitcanlar, Tan (2015) Effects of transit quality of service characteristics on daily bus ridership.
+Transportation Research Record: Journal of the Transportation Research Board, 2535, pp. 55-64.

-This study explores how explicit transit quality of services (TQoS) measures including service frequency, service span, and travel time ratio, along with implicit environmental predictors such as topographic grade factor influence bus ridership using a case study city of Brisbane, Australia.
-The primary hypothesis tested was that bus ridership is higher within suburbs with high transit quality of service than suburbs that have limited service quality.
-Using Multiple Linear Regression (MLR) this study identifies a strong positive relationship between route intensity (bus-km/h-km2) and bus ridership, indicating that increasing both service frequency and spatial route density correspond to higher bus ridership.
-Additionally, travel time ratio (in-vehicle transit travel time to in-vehicle auto travel time) is also found to have significant negative association with ridership within a suburb, reflecting a decline in transit use with increased travel time ratio.
-Conversely, topographic grade and service span are not found to exert any significant impact on bus ridership in a suburb.
-Our study findings enhance the fundamental understanding of traveller behaviour which is informative to urban transportation policy, planning and provision.
+A case study of Brisbane, the capital city of Queensland, Australia, explored how explicit measures of transit quality of service (e.g., service frequency, service span, and travel time ratio) and implicit environmental predictors (e.g., topographic grade factor) influenced bus ridership.
+The primary hypothesis tested was that bus ridership was higher in suburbs with high transit quality of service than in suburbs with limited service quality.
+Multiple linear regression, used to identify a strong positive relationship between route intensity (bus-km/h-km2) and bus ridership, indicated that both increased service frequency and spatial route density corresponded to higher bus ridership.
+Additionally, the travel time ratio (i.e., the ratio of in-vehicle transit travel time to in-vehicle automobile travel time) had a significant negative association with suburban ridership: transit use declined as travel time ratio increased.
+In contrast, topographic grade and service span did not significantly affect suburban bus ridership.
+The study findings enhance the fundamental understanding of traveler behavior, which is informative to urban transportation policy, planning, and provision.

 Impact and interest: